By Rajkamal Rao

 This page is dedicated to undergraduates - that is, those that want to pursue a traditional 4-year US education to get a BA/BS degree.

-The idea of articulation is that you complete a pre-determined set of courses (or lesson plan) at a lower-cost college and transfer to a destination institution without questions asked (as long as you meet all conditions of articulation).
+The idea of articulation is that you complete a pre-determined set of courses (or lesson plan) at a lower-cost college and transfer to a destination institution without questions asked (as long as you meet all the conditions of articulation).
+This provides what is generally called college or university "pathway" to millions of students who otherwise can't go to a 4-year college after high school graduation.

-At Austin County Community College (ACCC), however, a five-course semester will cost $4,860 (a 3-credit course costs $972).
-Luckily for us, ACCC and Texas A&M have signed a binding agreement.
-Accordingly, if a student completes a pre-determined list of courses at ACCC totaling 67 credit hours, obtains at least a 3.6 GPA and doesn't score lower than a B in science and math, this student is automatically guaranteed admission to Texas A&M!
+At Austin Community College (ACC), however, a five-course semester will cost $4,860 (a 3-credit course costs $972).
+Luckily for us, ACC and Texas A&M have signed a binding agreement.
+Accordingly, if a student completes a pre-determined list of courses at ACC totaling 67 credit hours, obtains at least a 3.6 GPA and doesn't score lower than a B in science and math, this student is automatically guaranteed admission to Texas A&M!

 Let us look at the ROI analysis.
 For this exercise, we are only considering tuition and fees but omitting all other expenses (living, health insurance, transportation, etc).